 Stephanie Vazzano, LCMHC, ATR-BC, CST

 Stephanie has more than a decade of mental health experience working with children, teens, and adults of all genders.
 She is a licensed clinical mental health counselor and a registered and board certified art therapist.
 Stephanie has been trained in sexual assault survivor intervention, trauma focused cognitive behavioral therapy, instinctual trauma response, dialectical behavior therapy, and is specialized in the areas of trauma, gender, sex, and sexuality.
 She is an AASECT Certified Sex Therapist.
 Her approach to treatment is client driven and goal directed with a holistic and global perspective.
-Stephanie is also registered as a telehealth provider for Vermont and licensed to provider services for clients in Massachusetts.
+Stephanie is also registered as a telehealth provider for Vermont and licensed to provide services for clients in Massachusetts.

 Melinda R. Wolfe, MS, APRN